OWASP/Go-SCP/src/cryptographic-practices/README.md

 The hash has fixed length and its value vary widely with small variations in input (collisions may still happen).
 A good hashing algorithm won't allow to turn a hash into its original source[^1].
-MD5 is the most popular hashing algorithm but securitywise SHA-256 is considered the strongest.
+MD5 is the most popular hashing algorithm but securitywise BLAKE2 is considered the strongest and most flexible.
+However, BLAKE2 has no official implementation in Go yet, so we fallback to SHA-256.
-Whenever you have something that you don't need to know what it is but only if it is what it is supposed to be (like users' passwords), you should use hashing[^2]
+Whenever you have something that you don't need to know what it is but only if it is what it is supposed to be (like checking file integrity after download), you should use hashing[^2]

 ```go
 package main